haxiomic/gluon/README.md

 # Gluon
 - Haxe OpenGL interface, enabling unified OpenGL API for haxe targets
+- Currently supports the js target and lime, but aim to support cpp and hl out of the box
 - Abstracts only (so no runtime overhead)
 - Abstract enums are used to improve OpenGL API typing, for example:
 	`enable(cap:GLenum)`